mstahv/v-leaflet/README.md

 ### Manually running test server and test apps during development

-The TServer class has a main method that you can launch.
+The UiRunner class has a main method that you can launch.
 It opens an embedded jetty to port 9998.
 The main view lists all tests and clicking one opens it in a new window.
 The easiest method is usually running that from you IDE (e.g. open the class and then hit CTRL/CMD-F11 in Eclipse).

 From command line one can launch it with easily with correct classpath with maven exec plugin:
 ```